 Long-term Care Quality

-The third area we analyzed was long-term care, in which this nursing home was given an F. When facilities receive a grade in this range in long-term care it typically means the facility did not perform well in our measures relating to patient care.
-On top of looking at the amount of care provided by aids and other staff, we also looked at the number of residents vaccinated against pneumonia.
-Candidly, we were a bit worried that this facility provided the vaccine to just 88.65979 percent of its patients.
-Surprisingly, this facility was actually able to limit hospitalizations.
-With only 0.01 hospitalizations per one thousand long-term resident days, this facility had fewer hospitalizations than many nursing homes.
-This is its best feature in this category.
+The third area we analyzed was long-term care, in which this nursing home was given an F. If you are seeking anything other than rehabilitation, you should take a close look at each nursing home's long-term care scores.
+In addition to assessing the quantity of care provided by aids and other staff, we also looked at the percentage of residents vaccinated against pneumonia.
+This nursing home gave the vaccine to 94.28571 percent of its patients, which is more than the average nursing home.
+To our surprise, this place was able to limit hospitalizations.
+With just 0.01 hospitalizations per one thousand long-term resident days, this nursing home had fewer hospitalizations than the majority of nursing homes.
+Sadly, some of its other scores in the category were not as favorable as these.

 Rating Over Time